 - Be eligible to pay the home rate of fees.

 How to apply

-The deadline for submitting applications is 12pm on Friday 29 March 2019.
+The deadline for submitting applications was 12pm (noon) on Friday 29 March 2019.

 When assessing your application we will also take into account the following widening participation criteria:

 - Have you entered the University through one of our outreach schemes?

 - Have you come from a school/college that is performing below the UK’s national average?